 For Delta SkyMiles members, by checking this box, you also consent to Delta Air Lines, Inc. sharing your information with TSA to be considered for modified screening at select TSA checkpoints.

-The takeaway?
 You may have applied for PreCheck without even knowing it.
 Careful which buttons you check online.

 It was that kind of week, actually; a week in which I kept saying that when it comes to the TSA, maybe we don’t really know what we think we do.